Hull F.C.: The summer season era

-After 107 years at the Boulevard, Hull F.C. moved in January 2003 to a £44 million state-of-the-art council-owned Kingston Communications Stadium, more commonly known as the KC Stadium and the rejuvenation of the club continued.
-Although they are joint tenants at the stadium alongside the city's football club Championship side Hull City: the two teams sharing use of the stadium, Hull F.C. have been forced to play a cup match away at Doncaster to avoid two matches clashing.
-Shaun McRae left the club to return to Australia at the end of the 2004 season; he was replaced by former England coach John Kear, who had previously been McRae's deputy.
+In January 2003, after 107 years at the Boulevard, Hull F.C. moved to the £44 million state-of-the-art council-owned Kingston Communications Stadium, more commonly known as the KC Stadium, and the rejuvenation of the club continued.
+Although they were joint tenants at the stadium alongside the city's championship football club side Hull City A.F.C., the two teams shared use of the stadium, forcing Hull F.C. to play a cup match away at Doncaster to avoid two matches clashing.

-In his first season at the club, Kear led Hull F.C. to the Rugby League Challenge Cup Final for the first time since 1985.
-Hull F.C. defeated Leeds 25–24 in a thrilling final at Cardiff's Millennium Stadium to lift the trophy.
-Paul Cooke's 77th minute try, which was converted by Danny Brough gave Hull a 1-point lead, which they held onto after Hull F.C. captain Richard Swain charged down a drop-goal attempt from Leeds skipper Kevin Sinfield in the dying seconds of the match.
+Shaun McRae left the club to return to Australia at the end of the 2004 season and was replaced by McRae's deputy and former England coach John Kear.
+In his first season at the club, Kear led Hull F.C. to the Rugby League Challenge Cup Final for the first time since 1985, defeating Leeds 25–24 in a thrilling final at Cardiff's Millennium Stadium.
+Paul Cooke's 77th minute try was converted by Danny Brough to give Hull a 1-point lead, which they held onto after Hull F.C. captain Richard Swain charged down a drop-goal attempt from Leeds skipper Kevin Sinfield in the dying seconds of the match.
+John Kear left Hull F.C. on 3 April 2006 after a disappointing start to the season, seeing Hull F.C. lose four out of their first seven league games as well as their defence of the Challenge Cup ending at the first hurdle when beaten by the Bradford Bulls 23–12.

-John Kear left Hull F.C. on 3 April 2006 after a disappointing start to the season, which saw Hull F.C. lose four out of their first seven league games and also their defence of the Challenge Cup being ended at the first hurdle against the Bradford Bulls in a 23–12 defeat, to be replaced by Australian Peter Sharp who was recruited from Parramatta Eels where he was assistant coach.
-Between 14 April – 15 July 2006 Hull F.C. won 13 matches in succession, including a 27–26 defeat of the league leaders St Helens on 8 June 2006.
-The last time they beat St Helens on their ground was 18 years ago.
-This run ended in defeat at Harlequins RL on 23 July 2006.
-Hull F.C. managed to finish in second place, their highest league position in the Super League era.
-They lost to the league leaders St. Helens in the first Grand Final playoff game, but succeeded in reaching the final by defeating the reigning champions Bradford.
-Over 20,000 Hull F.C. fans travelled to Old Trafford, but again they lost out to the Saints, this time by 26–4.
-The overall attendance broke the Grand Final record, mainly due to the stadium's recent expansion.
+John Kear was replaced by Australian Peter Sharp, recruited from the Parramatta Eels where he was assistant coach.
+Between 14 April and 15 July 2006 Hull F.C. won 13 matches in succession, including a 27–26 beating of the league leaders St Helens on 8 June 2006, the first time they had beaten St Helens on their home ground for 18 years.
+This run of wins ended in defeat at Harlequins RL on 23 July 2006, resulting in Hull F.C. managing to finish in second place overall, their highest league position in the Super League era.
+In the finals they lost to league leaders St. Helens in the first Grand Final playoff game, but succeeded in reaching the final by defeating the reigning champions Bradford.
+Over 20,000 Hull F.C. fans travelled to Old Trafford for the Grand Final, and the overall attendance that day broke the Grand Final record, mainly due to the stadium's recent expansion.
+But Hull F.C. again lost out to the Saints, this time by 26–4.